Volkswagen Logo

 Volkswagen Logo 1948-1960

 The new logo is a continuation of the old one with some alterations.
-This was the need for the automotive industry’s growth in Germany, so the logo was retouched.
-The developers returned it to monochrome, again making it black and white.
-They also thickened the outer border by connecting the legs of the “W” to the circle and brought the “V” closer to it.
+This was the need for growth in Germany’s automotive industry, so the logo was retouched.
+The developers returned it to monochrome, making it black-and-white again.
+They also thickened the outer border by connecting the legs of the “W” to the circle and bringing the “V” closer.

 1960 – 1967